varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-The Varnish Book is the training material of Varnish Plus.
+The Varnish Book is the training material for Varnish Plus courses.
-This book is used under training courses.
-The book teaches technical staff to use Varnish Cache and selected modules of Varnish Plus effectively.
+The book teaches technical staff to use Varnish Cache 4 and selected modules of Varnish Plus effectively.

-The book explains how to get started with the Varnish Configuration Language (VCL).
+The book explains how to get started with the Varnish, and its Varnish Configuration Language (VCL).
-Covered are such procedures to effectively use VCL functions, cache invalidation, saving requests, and more.
+Covered are such procedures to effectively use VCL functions, cache invalidation, and more.
 Also included are Varnish programs such as ``varnishtop``, and extra material.

 Preface